yonasjo/Raspberry-pi-os/README.md

-This document details the step-by-step process of installing Raspberry Pi OS in a virtual environment using VMware Workstation.
+installion of raspberry pi os This document details the step-by-step process of installing Raspberry Pi OS in a virtual environment using VMware Workstation.
 It begins with downloading the necessary ISO files and VMware software.
 The guide walks through the installation wizard, setting up a new virtual machine, and configuring hardware settings.
 Screenshots and instructions are provided for user